 Another vital trait of being a humanitarian is to be extremely detail-oriented.
-When a seemingly Herculean task is presented, the ability to take what might have been an impossible situation and break it down into manageable milestones is of paramount importance.
+When a seemingly Herculean task is presented, the ability to take what might have been an impossible situation and break it down into manageable milestones is of great importance.

 Since humanitarians tend to find themselves in chaotic situations, it’s important to carefully monitor and regulate stress levels.
-There are a variety of different ways to relieve stress in the humanitarian’s life, according to Forbes.
+There are a variety of ways to relieve stress in the humanitarian’s life, according to Forbes.
 One of the ways is to make sure everyone involved with the project has been given thorough training and a complete briefing as to what to expect.
 Going into a situation without that knowledge can lead to less than optimal results.